aiidateam/aiida-core/docs/source/concepts/workflows.rst

 Workchains
 ----------
 Now that we have demonstrated how easily ``workfunctions`` can be used to write your workflow that automatically keeps the provenance, it is time to confess that workfunctions are not perfect and have their shortcomings.
-In the simple example of adding and multiplying numbers, the time to execute the functions is very short, but imagine that you are performing a more costly calculation, e.g. you want to run an actual ``JobCalculation`` that will be submitted to the scheduler and may run for a long time.
+In the simple example of adding and multiplying numbers, the time to execute the functions is very short, but imagine that you are performing a more costly calculation, e.g. you want to run an actual ``CalcJob`` that will be submitted to the scheduler and may run for a long time.
 If anywhere during the chain, the workflow is interrupted, for whatever reason, all progress is lost.
 There are no 'checkpoints', so to speak, by simply chaining workfunctions together.